Welcome to Our Blog on the Camino Portuguese

 Wishing to escape the crowds, and see some of everyday Porto, we decided to wander without looking at the map or setting a destination.
 We made our way through many small, winding, cobblestone streets, and eventually found ourselves outside the Camara Municipal do Porto.
 The striking town hall buildings were constructed in the 1920's, and resembled the huge communal palaces of northern Europe.
 The whole structure was dominated by a large clock tower.

 Next, our wanderings took us to the Torres dos Clerigos Tower, which is a very tall bell tower attached to the Igreja dos Clerigos, or Church of the Clergymen.
-The church was built in the mid 1700's, and the tower was conceived of and built a few years later.
+The church was built in the mid-1700s, and the tower was conceived and built a few years later.
 The tower is 248 ft high, making it the tallest building in Porto, and if you climb the 240 steps to reach the top, apparently you will be rewarded with a great view of the city.
 We discovered that we had to buy tickets to climb the tower, and then wait in line to climb up.
 The wait to buy a ticket was about an hour, and digital signs indicated the wait to climb the tower was another couple of hours.
 Feeling that there were better ways to spend our time in Porto we decided to content ourselves with visiting the church instead.
 This turned out to be a good decision, and we enjoyed the cooler, quieter, dark beauty of the interior.

-After this impromptu snack we continued our wanderings, past the Museum of Justice, which was closed, and a tiny park, which felt like a small oasis of green calm in the midst of the busy city.
+After this impromptu snack, we continued our wanderings, past the Museum of Justice, which was closed, and a tiny park, which felt like a small oasis of green calm in the midst of the busy city.

-A short time later our wanderings took us past another place we'd hoped to visit: the famous Livraria Lello Irmao book shop.
-The curved wooden staircase at the center of the shop is a major attraction, and apparently was J.K.
+A short time later our wanderings took us past another place we'd hoped to visit: the famous Livraria Lello Irmao bookshop.
+The curved wooden staircase at the center of the shop is a major attraction and apparently was J.K.
 Rowling's inspiration for the moving staircases in Hogwarts School of Witchcraft and Wizardry.
-The ornate wooden ceiling, stained glass windows, and columns covered in bronze carvings are also impressive, as are the floor to ceiling bookshelves.
+The ornate wooden ceiling, stained glass windows, and columns covered in bronze carvings are also impressive, as are the floor-to-ceiling bookshelves.
 When we walked by the lineup to get inside was over two blocks long and several people deep.
 Disappointed but feeling claustrophobic at the mere thought of the crowds inside, we decided to give it a miss.

 Our next stop was at the Centro Portugues de Fotografia.
-The Museum of Photography is housed in an impressive building that was constructed in the 1700's and served as a prison.
+The Museum of Photography is housed in an impressive building that was constructed in the 1700s and served as a prison.
 As you move through the cells inside to see the displays you walk through the old iron gates, and the windows are still covered in their thick iron bars.
 The museum features a collection of cameras, showcasing how they have changed over the years.
-A particularly interesting display showed 'hidden' cameras that were located inside mundane objects, like cigarette lighters and Coca-cola cans.
-We also enjoyed an exhibition of portraits and landscape photographs by a renown Portuguese photographer, Pedro Medeiros.
+A particularly interesting display showed 'hidden' cameras that were located inside mundane objects, like cigarette lighters and Coca-Cola cans.
+We also enjoyed an exhibition of portraits and landscape photographs by a renowned Portuguese photographer, Pedro Medeiros.

 After visiting the museum we headed back to our room to catch up on some blogging and paperwork for our upcoming hike across Canada - called Come Walk With Us.
 On the way we stopped in the vintage bar for a pint, and to take a break from the crowds and heat.